Oliebol: Croustillons

 A very similar type of oliebol can also be found in the Walloon part of Belgium, Brussels and northern France.
 Croustillons are deep fried dough balls served hot and liberally sprinkled with powdered sugar.
 They are usually served in a paper cone with a little plastic fork to eat them with.
 They are typically found at fairgrounds in Belgium and in Lille, France.

 Oliebollentest contest

 From 1993 to 2017 Dutch newspaper Algemeen Dagblad held an annual highly publicized oliebollentest at the end of each year.
 In 2012, the bakery of Willy Olink from Maarssen won the test.
 In 2013 Richard Visser won the test for the ninth time in twenty years which is currently the record for the highest number of wins by one person.
-The test stopped in 2018 after it appeared that the jury and the writers of the reviews were not the same people and the articles in the newspaper didn't reflect the reality and were exaggerated.
+The test, alongside similar tests for french fries and herring, ended in 2018 due to criticism over a lack of objectivity and unnecessarily harsh criticism.
 Fans of the treat continued reviewing oliebollen from all over the country by themselves, compiling their ratings on a website.